Skip to main content

 APS DPB Student Doctoral Award

 This award acknowledges doctoral thesis research of exceptional quality and achievement in beam physics and engineering.
-The award includes:
+Learn more on the APS DPB Prizes web pages.

 Robert R. Wilson Prize